Legendrian knots and constructible sheaves: Braids

 For a positive braid $\beta$, we write $\cC(\beta):=\dgsh_\beta(\bR^2, k)_0$, and $\overline{\cC}(\beta) = \dgsh_{\beta^+}(M, k)_0$.
 We write $\cC_r(\beta)$ and $\overline{\cC}_r(\beta)$ for the corresponding subcategories of objects of microlocal rank $r$ with respect to the zero Maslov potential.

 We write `$\equiv_n$' for the identity in $\Br_n$, and we omit the subscript when no confusion will arise.
-By cutting the front diagram into overlapping vertical strips which each contain a single crossing and overlap along trivial braids, we find from the sheaf axiom that
+By cutting the front diagram into overlapping vertical strips, each of which contains a single crossing, and such that the overlaps contain trivial braids, we find from the sheaf axiom that

 and similarly for $\overline{\cC}$, $\cC_r$, and $\overline{\cC}_r$.
 And likewise, for moduli spaces,

 and likewise for $\overline{\cM}_r$.

 \begin{remark} The above moduli spaces are Artin stacks, and the fiber products should be understood in the sense of such stacks.
 For a fixed $r$, it is possible to work equivariantly with schemes instead by framing appropriately. \end{remark}